src-r-r/src-r-r.github.io/content/pages/home.md

+Title: Home
-Title: Jordan Hewitt (Damn Good Products)
+Subtitle: Jordan Hewitt
-URL:
+URL: /
 save_as: index.html

 This is my site